DasIstEin20/OpenGothic/README_VR.md

 - `--vr-hand-color-right=<r,g,b>` – RGB color for right hand (default `1.0,0.5,0.2`)

 The dominant hand is selected with `--vr-dominant-hand`.
 Laser and reticle appear only when a valid aim pose is available.

+## Grabbing & Grounded Teleport

+Squeeze a controller to grab nearby objects tagged for VR (name prefix `vr_pickup_`).
+Held objects follow the controller grip and can be dropped or thrown by releasing the squeeze.
+Teleport rays snap to the first walkable surface when `--vr-teleport-grounded=on`.
+Too-steep or invalid targets are rejected with a brief haptic tick.